 Most annuity types have no maintenance fees or annual fees.
 Some annuities have varying fees depending on the type of the annuity and additional benefits it may provide.
 It’s important to understand the different types of annuities, so you can compare their costs and benefits and determine what product will be right for you.

 Annuities can offer valuable features that aren’t typical of other retirement income options, like tax deferral, income guarantees and/or a guaranteed minimum death benefit.
 If you’re uncertain about the fees associated with the annuity, ask your financial professional for clarification.

-Wrong!
-Many annuities give you the option to withdraw a portion of the contract without a penalty.
-Some annuities may require a waiting period before you can access the full value of the annuity.
-You may be subject to fees and penalties for early withdrawal, but many insurance companies allow you to take up to 10 % of the accumulation value per year without paying fees.
+Many annuities give you the option to withdraw a portion of the contract without a penalty.1 Some annuities may require a waiting period before you can access the full value of the annuity.2 Rules regarding early withdrawal can vary — you would want to check on specific features with your financial professional.

-Nope!
-Many people believe an insurance company will keep the remaining value upon death.
-This is true of a "life-only" payment option within an annuity contract, but life-only is just one of many payment options you can choose from an annuity contract.
-If you don’t want the insurance company to keep your contract value when you die, you can choose an annuity payment option with that feature.
-Everything the annuity can and cannot do should be written in your policy.
+Some people may believe an insurance company will keep the remaining annuity value upon death.
+This is true of a "life-only" payment option within an annuity contract, but life-only is just one of many payment options you can choose.

 Annuities can be excellent tools for tax-deferred growth accumulation over time and an income stream.
 Many young workers can use annuities as a tax-deferred way to save for their future.3 Some people choose to wait until they are nearing retirement to purchase an annuity.